wtsi-hgi/conda-audited/README.md

 ## Module
 An example module file is included in this repo.
-You'll need to change the help text and path, but otherwise can install it in your modules location to make it easier for people to use this install of miniconda.
+You'll need to change the help text and path, but otherwise can install it in your modules location to make it easier for people to use this install of miniforge.